-Taking things to the next level, here is our Smart Cities Program Director (also Dean and Professor, UM School of Architecture) Rodolphe el-Khoury’s TED Talk on “Designing for the internet of things” giving us a fascinating glimpse at what living this way might be like through the literal building of smart things (like blankets), walls, homes, buildings, and cities.
+Taking things to the next level, Smart Cities Program Director (also Dean and Professor, UM School of Architecture) Rodolphe el-Khoury gives a TED Talk on “Designing for the internet of things” affording us a fascinating glimpse at what living this way might be like through the literal building of smart things (like blankets), walls, homes, buildings, and cities.

 See full-size INFOGRAPHIC “The Need For Smarter Cities” part of “Anatomy of a Smart City” at Postscapes: Tracking the Internet of Things